Bwindi Impenetrable National Park, Uganda

 The Trekking Experience

-You’re allocated to a specific gorilla family on the day.
-Families range from small (6-8 individuals) to large (20+), and trek length depends on where the family has moved overnight.
-Some treks take 20 minutes through forest; others take 4-5 hours of steep climbing.
-You don’t know which you’ll get until you’re doing it.
-Bring water, rain gear, and more stamina than you think you’ll need.
+You are allocated to a specific family on the morning of your trek.
+Families range in size from 6 to 20-plus individuals, and the trek length depends on where the family moved overnight.
+Some treks reach the gorillas in 20 minutes; others take four to five hours of steep climbing through genuinely dense forest.
+You do not know which scenario you will face until you are in it.
+Bring water, rain gear, and stamina beyond what the walk’s grade suggests you need.

 The Four Sectors